justinablair/UpgradeMobileApp/README.md

 **Install Node.js (for npm):**
-- Either via brew: `brew install node` or go to the [Node downloads page](https://nodejs.org/en/download/)
+- Either via brew: `brew install node` or go to the [Node download page](https://nodejs.org/en/download/)

 (or)